What is emotional hypervigilance?

 - escape strategies in new social situations

-- not facing up to things which are difficult
+- not facing up to difficult things

-- avoiding making contact family and friends
+- avoiding contact with family and friends

-- avoidance of closeness or emotional intimacy
+- avoidance of closeness

 - emotional detachment and withdrawal behaviours